apache/incubator-retired-edgent-samples/APPLICATION_DEVELOPMENT.md

 that generates an uber jar in addition to the standard application jar.
 Eclipse can also export an uber jar.

+You run your application like:
+    `java -cp <path-to-uber-jar> <full-classname-of-main-class>`

-### Separately manage the application and Edgent jars
+### Option 2: Separately manage the application and Edgent jars

 Copy the application's jars to the device.
 Get a copy of the Edgent jars and their dependencies